samuel-skean/samuel-skean.github.io/content/blog/beginner-resources.md

 - [*A Byte of Python*](https://python.swaroopch.com/) by Swaroop C. H.

     This was my first-ever exposure to programming, and I think it's still a pretty good place to start.
 Python is a simple, (mostly) sane language, which makes it a good one to start with, and Swaroop distills the basics without dumbing it down.
-I dont know if I'd have liked coding without this book.
+I don't know if I'd have liked coding without this book.
 Probably, but maybe not!
 - [*The Go Language*](https://www.youtube.com/playlist?list=PLIbUZ3URbL0Hn-2v6oB9nMfIfJPYDY9Nv) by Brian Will

     This was my go-to resource for reviewing Go when I had to help teach it a few semesters ago.
 It's a simple intro to a famously simple language, and it highlights both my favorite and least favorite  aspects of the language.
 It's surprisingly comprehensive for its ~1 hour 20 minute runtime, too.
 I also have to mention [*Storing Data in Control Flow*](https://research.swtch.com/pcdata) by Russ Cox, simply because it finally made me realize that concurrency can make code *way* simpler, even if it doesn't speed things up.